jpm369/mango/README.md

 # mango

+021919 Update: There is a typo in figure S4 of the manuscript for the DSSO derivation.
+"Long arm modification: 85.94264" is incorrect, it should be "Long arm modification: 85.98264" instead.
+For DSSO searches you should use 85.98264 for the lysine mod in searches.
+The reporter masses in the derivation are correct still.
+I have also added some DSSO params files for mango+comet, they have to be renamed to mango.params and comet.params to work as usual.
+They have the correct masses for DSSO for mango and comet, the rest of the params you should change as appropriate for your experiment.

 082118 Update: Xlinkprophet (https://github.com/brucelab/xlinkprophet) is now officially released and is compatible with the Mango/Comet pipeline described in the manuscript and here.
 Instructions for running xlinkprophet on output from Mango/Comet and a test case are included in that repository.
 Xlinkprophet takes .pep.xmls as an input.
 This is objectively better than the Rscript in post-processing.